How to Use This Calculator

 Leverage Windfalls Wisely

 Unexpected income like bonuses, tax refunds, or gifts can significantly shorten your savings timeline.
-Allocate a portion or all of these windfalls directly to your savings goal.
+With a $20,000 goal, a $2,000 windfall could cut roughly 4 months off your timeline.

 Increase Contributions Periodically

 As your income grows or expenses decrease, periodically increase your monthly savings contributions.
-Even small increments can shave months or years off your goal, thanks to compound interest.
+Even an extra $100/month can shave months off your goal, thanks to compound interest.

 Charting Your Financial Future: Calculating Time to Save